pysys-test/pysys-test/docs/pysys/UserGuide.rst

 	__pysys_modes__ = lambda helper: [
 			mode for mode in
-				helper.combineModeDimensions( # Takes any number of mode lists as arguments and returns a single combined mode list helper.inheritedModes,
+				helper.createModeCombinations( # Takes any number of mode lists as arguments and returns a single combined mode list helper.inheritedModes,
 					{
 							'CompressionNone': {'compressionType':None, 'isPrimary':True},